Table of contents:

 - Fewer Distractions: There are a lot of distractions in a traditional classroom.
 Classmates may be on phones, talking, typing, fiddling with pencils, eating and so on.
 Learning online, you don’t have to deal with all that!
 You can control your environment.

-- Rolling Admission: While traditional colleges have a designated start date for their semester or trimester, most online programs allow you to start at any time or at multiple starting points throughout the year.
+- Rolling Admission: While traditional types of colleges have a designated start date for their semester or trimester, most online programs allow you to start at any time or at multiple starting points throughout the year.
 You may be able to start tomorrow if you want to!

 - More Classes / More Degree Options: If you are only looking at degree programs near your hometown, your options may be pretty limited.
 Online learning opens the door to programs throughout the entire country!